NguyenAndrew/jaz/README.md

 ## Does the jaz response have to be a zip?

 The response can be whatever you want to make for the consumer.
 It can be anything (including zips)!

-## Are you limited to a single http when using jaz?

-JAZ can use as many (or as little) http endpoints as you like.
-Choose what is best for your consumer!

 ## Why jaz, when REST and GraphQL already exists?